Metropolitan - from Quainton Road to Brill

 Wood Siding stop, circa 1910.
 Notice that the station building is basically a tin shed and also the poster advertising connections with the rest of the Metropolitan Line.
 The oak tree that can be seen behind the station still stands today.*(copyright)

-Today, Wood Siding is a small open area between a road junction and a mainline railway.
+Today, Wood Siding is a small open area between a road junction and the Chiltern Line railway.
 The station would originally have been partially situated on a bridge over the main railway line along with a siding, but the bridge has long since been demolished.
 Looking over the existing road bridge's wall, the last remains of the tramway's bridge can be observed.

-The remnants of Wood Siding's bridge in the foreground (not the one in the distance, which is an access road for a farm).
+The remnants of Wood Siding's bridge in the foreground (not the one in the distance, which is a bridge for a footpath).
 OS: SP672153

-The Oak tree that used to provide shade over the platform at Wood Siding.
+The old oak tree that used to provide shade over the platform at Wood Siding.
 The level crossing would have been just to the right of the tree, over the road.

 From this point on, the Tramway would have followed close to the road almost all the way to Brill station, only diverging northwards a few hundred yards before arriving at the station's location itself.
 The only evidence of the railway's path today are a line of electricity poles that followed the line's course, the name of the Tramway Business Park, and a nearby house (originally, the station house) named Sleepers.